Albion College

 Albion College is a private liberal arts college in Albion, Michigan.
 The college was founded in 1835 and its undergraduate population was approximately 1,500 students as of Fall 2021.

-They participate in NCAA Division III and the Michigan Intercollegiate Athletic Association (MIAA).
-The college's athletic teams are nicknamed the Britons, and their colors are purple and gold.
+The college competes in NCAA Division III and the Michigan Intercollegiate Athletic Association (MIAA).

 History

 On March 23, 1835, Methodist settlers in Spring Arbor Township obtained a charter for a new seminary from the Michigan Territorial Legislature.
 Construction began in 1837 outside Spring Arbor but the Panic of 1837 ended the project.
 A petition to move the seminary to Albion was approved by the legislature in 1839.

-Sixty acres (243,000 m2) of land were donated by Jesse Crowell to the renamed Wesleyan Seminary, and construction began in 1841.
+Sixty acres (243,000 m2) of land were donated by Jesse Crowell to the renamed "Wesleyan Seminary", and construction began in 1841.
 The first classes were held in 1843 in the local Methodist Church.
 In 1844, classes began in the newly constructed Central Building, rebuilt as the present Robinson Hall in 1907.

-The Albion Female Collegiate Institute, founded in 1850, merged in 1857 under the name The Wesleyan Seminary and Female College at Albion; the merger was finalized in 1861, under the name Albion College.
+The "Albion Female Collegiate Institute", founded in 1850, merged in 1857 under the name "The Wesleyan Seminary and Female College at Albion"; the merger was finalized in 1861, under the name "Albion College".
 The legislature authorized the college to confer full four-year college degrees upon both men and women that same year.

-A marker designating the college as a Michigan Historic Site was erected in 1960 by the Michigan Historical Commission.
-The inscription reads:

-Methodists obtained a charter for Spring Arbor Seminary from the Territorial Council of Michigan in March, 1835.
-Later the institution was established in Albion on land donated by Jesse Crowell, a leading Albion pioneer and benefactor.
-In 1841 the cornerstone was laid for the first building, and in 1843, the institution opened as the Wesleyan Seminary.
-In 1861 the power to confer degrees was obtained and the school named Albion College.
-Support from the Methodist Church, a large endowment, and private sources have contributed to its growth as a strong liberal arts college.